 I don’t know how many of you watch Top Chef.
 I do, pretty much every episode of the show.
 The last one was one of my favorite ones, because it was all recorded in my home city, Seattle.
-With a cruise taken to Alaska, it reminded me of the cruise we took with my husband, Alaska Cruise Review.
+It reminded me of the Alaska cruise my husband and I took.

 Well, back to the point.
 During one of the shows, on Top Chef, a pea puree was stolen from one chef and used by another.
 The chef that used that puree, won that week.
 To this day, it is still a mystery on what had actually happened with the puree, but it did trigger me to try making pea puree.